Nyala, South Darfur: History

 Nyala was the capital of the Daju Empire, which was established around Jebel Um-Kurdós.
 However, many sites of ancient antiquities, pottery, engraved pictures of battles, horses, animals and hunting are still awaiting further scientific archaeological work at Jebel Daju.
-The most important archaeological sites undiscovered yet are Nari, Kedingnyir, Dobo, Simiat Hills, Jebel Keima, Kalokitting, Jebel Wara, and Jebel Marra itself.
+The most important archaeological sites discovered yet are Nari, Kedingnyir, Dobo, Simiat Hills, Jebel Keima, Kalokitting, Jebel Wara, and Jebel Marra itself.

-When the United Kingdom conquered the present-day Sudan, the British commander-in-chief met Sultan Adam Suleiman in 1932, seeking his advice for his knowledge of the best places in terms of availability of water sources and land topography in order to establish the British Administration Headquarters in Darfur.
+When the United Kingdom conquered present-day Sudan, the British commander-in-chief met Sultan Adam Suleiman in 1932, seeking his advice for his knowledge of the best places in terms of availability of water sources and land topography in order to establish the British Administration Headquarters in Darfur.
 Sultan Adam Suleiman had chosen Nyala for that purpose.

+Darfur conflict

-During the ongoing Darfur conflict, thousands of internally displaced persons have gathered near the city in the hopes of protection.
+During the Darfur conflict, thousands of internally displaced persons have gathered near the city in the hopes of protection.
 The refugee camp in the southern portion of Nyala is Kalma.
-Around 90,000 people reside in the camp.
+Around 90,000 people resided in the camp.

+Sudan war

+In April 2023, the east of the city and the airport were captured by the RSF during the Sudanese civil war.

+Afterwards, satellite images captured neighbouring villages destroyed by the militias, as well as parts of Nyala.
+According to local activists, over 600,000 people have been displaced from the region and are unable to receive humanitarian aid due to the fighting.
+While a ceasefire was declared, sporadic fighting occasionally broke out in the city throughout May.
+Later that year, on 26 October, reports stated that RSF took control of Nyala, as the conflict forced more than 670,000 people to flee their homes.